-Emotional and psychological abuse Does your partner call you names or make you feel bad about the way you look?
-Does your partner verbally degrade your self-worth by constantly putting you down?
-Has your partner ever humiliated you in front of friends, family or in public?
-Has your partner ever threatened to have you "committed" or tell others you are crazy?
-Has your partner ever played mind games with you?
+Emotional and psychological abuse

-Physical abuse Has your partner ever pushed, shoved, slapped, pinched, punched, or physically hurt you?
-Does your partner have a history of using violence with others?
-Has your partner ever attempted to strangle you or grabbed you around the throat or neck?
-Has your partner ever physically harmed you while you were pregnant?
-Has your partner ever stopped you from gaining access to medication/medical assistance?
+- Does your partner call you names or make you feel bad about the way you look? - Does your partner verbally degrade your self-worth by constantly putting you down? - Has your partner ever humiliated you in front of friends, family or in public? - Has your partner ever threatened to have you "committed" or tell others you are crazy? - Has your partner ever played mind games with you?

-Using male privilege Does your partner always see themselves as superior or always right?
-Does your partner treat you like you a possession that can be owned?
-Does your partner insist on making all the big decisions?
-Has your partner ever told you what to wear, read, or restricted where you can go and who you can talk to?
-Does your partner monitor and control the financial matters including spending, bills, assets, loans and bank accounts?
-Using coercion and threats Does your partner use force or coercion to make you do things against your will?
-Has your partner threatened to hurt the children, friends, family members or pets?
-Has your partner threatened to report you to Centrelink,
+Physical abuse

-Taxation Department, Immigration, Corrections, Police, Child Safety,
+- Has your partner ever pushed, shoved, slapped, pinched, punched, or physically hurt you? - Does your partner have a history of using violence with others? - Has your partner ever attempted to strangle you or grabbed you around the throat or neck? - Has your partner ever physically harmed you while you were pregnant? - Has your partner ever stopped you from gaining access to medication/medical assistance?

-Has your partner ever threatened to leave you, harm themselves
+Using male privilege

-Has your partner ever insisted you dress more or less sexually than or commit suicide?
+- Does your partner always see themselves as superior or always right? - Does your partner treat you like you a possession that can be owned? - Does your partner insist on making all the big decisions? - Has your partner ever told you what to wear, read, or restricted where you can go and who you can talk to? - Does your partner monitor and control the financial matters including spending, bills, assets, loans and bank accounts?

-Has your partner ever threatened to kill you and/or your children?
+Using coercion and threats

-Employers or others?
+- Does your partner use force or coercion to make you do things against your will? - Has your partner threatened to hurt the children, friends, family members or pets? - Has your partner threatened to report you to Centrelink, Taxation Department, Immigration, Corrections, Police, Child Safety, Employers or others? - Has your partner ever threatened to leave you, harm themselves or commit suicide? - Has your partner ever insisted you dress more or less sexually than you want? - Has your partner ever threatened to kill you and/or your children?

-you want?
+Using isolation

-Ising isolation Does your partner try to control your contact with your family and friends?
-Does your partner need to know where you are constantly?
-Does your partner insist that you are always at home, only let you out of the house if they are with you or insist on knowing where you are going?
-Does your partner monitor or limit your phone calls, conversations and Facebook, internet access, emails?
-Does your partner check the mileage on the car to see if they can work out where you have been or who you have seen?
-Does your partner check your browser history, phone calls or messages?
-Does your partner pressure you to have sex which is unpleasant, pressured or forced? or degrading?
-Has your partner ever made you have sex after emotional or physical abuse or when you are sick?
-Has your partner ever forced you to have unprotected sex?
-Has your partner ever forced you to engage in sexual practices without your consent?
-Has your partner ever drugged you, filmed you while having sex, shared images or uploaded sexual images of you to the internet without your consent?
-Has your partner ever forced you to have sex with objects, others or animals?
+- Does your partner try to control your contact with your family and friends? - Does your partner need to know where you are constantly? - Does your partner insist that you are always at home, only let you out of the house if they are with you or insist on knowing where you are going? - Does your partner monitor or limit your phone calls, conversations and Facebook, internet access, emails? - Does your partner check the mileage on the car to see if they can work out where you have been or who you have seen? - Does your partner check your browser history, phone calls or messages?